Tomato, Tomahto, Tomate: Do Multilingual Language Models Understand Based on Subword-Level Semantic Concepts?: Introduction

 \section{Introduction}

-In current language models, all subwords are represented equally and individually in the word embeddings, yet is that truly necessary?
-Empirically, human's perception on the sentence is robust regarding interchanging words under the same or similar semantic concept (\autoref{fig:teaser}).
-The most obvious examples are the semantically equivalent words in different languages:\ code-switching ``they'' to \mbox{``\ru{они}''}, or ``tomatoes'' to ``tomate''.\footnote{~``\ru{они}'': ``they'' in Russian; ``tomate'': ``tomato'' in Spanish} The sentence meaning is preserved for people who understand both languages.
-The robustness may also apply to some of the inflectional changes: swapping ``tomatoes'' into ``tomato'', while losing the plural form, still conveys the overall sentence meaning.
-Finally, even the words are replaced into ones that are only vaguely related in semantics, e.g., from ``rotted'' to ``wrong'', resulting in a phrase that is ambiguous and almost incorrect:\ ``wrong tomatoes'', the sentence meaning could still be somewhat speculated and in line with the original sentence.
+Human understanding of text depends on general semantic concepts of words that are robust to their superficial forms (\autoref{fig:teaser}).
+The most obvious examples are semantically equivalent words in different languages:\ code-switching ``they'' to \mbox{``\ru{они}''}, or ``tomatoes'' to ``tomate''.\footnote{~``\ru{они}'': ``they'' in Russian; ``tomate'': ``tomato'' in Spanish} The sentence meaning is preserved for people who understand both languages.
+The robustness in understanding may also apply to some of the inflectional changes: swapping ``tomatoes'' for ``tomato'', while losing the plural form, still conveys the overall sentence meaning.
+Finally, even the words are replaced with ones that are only vaguely related in semantics, e.g., from ``rotted'' to ``bad'', resulting in a phrase that is less precise, the sentence meaning could still be interpreted and in line with the original sentence.
+While the definition and representation of concept have not been universally agreed upon~\cite{jackendoff1988conceptual,gabora2008toward,goddard2013words,gardenfors2014geometry,fumagalli2019representation,sajjad-etal-2022-analyzing}, and their alignment varies across languages depending on domain and cultural context~\cite{thompson2020cultural}, it is generally accepted that concepts underlying words could be shared or even universal across languages~\cite{bundy1984semantic,goddard2013words} and have a pivotal role in many aspects of language understanding~\cite{murphy2004big,fumagalli2019representation}.